-43. Rule 210.
-Except for making tests or for the checking with records, operators must be required to repeat the entire order as copies, omitting no part, and it is the train dispatcher's responsibility to know that the entire order and address has been correctly repeated and an underscore record of each portion plainly entered in the book for each repetition of orders.
+47. Rule 211.
+Except for making tests or for checking with records, operators must be required to repeat the entire order as copied, omitting no part, and it is the train dispatcher's responsibility to know that the entire order and address has been correctly repeated and an underscore record of each portion plainly entered in the book for each repetition of orders.